Please select a partnership to see additional information:

 Local authorities should collect data and share intelligence on children reported missing and should regularly analyse this.
 Early and effective sharing of information and data between professionals and agencies is essential for the identification of patterns and themes.
 This may be used to identify; areas of concern for an individual child or local area, patterns of exploitation and provide intervention and disruption as early as possible.

-Multi-agency forums may wish to consider collecting and analysing the following data to inform local strategy, action plans and service delivery including opportunities for commissioning:
+Multi-agency forums may wish to consider collecting and analysing the following data to inform local strategy, action plans and service delivery including opportunities for commissioning.
+This information should be made available to the local safeguarding partners and Lead member(s) and the senior management team responsible for Children’s Services

-- demographics of all children who are missing, (absent) or away from placement without authorisation
+- demographics of all children who are missing, absent *(if used) or away without authorisation

 - consideration should be given to analysing where the child is found as this information could help identify links between missing children and criminal groups